No systemd

 What is so bad about systemd?

-List of notable bugs and security issues:
+Notable bugs and security issues:

 Other issues arising around systemd: